AllenNeuralDynamics/.github/.github/docs/Type (mypy).md

 jobs:
   type:
     uses: AllenNeuralDynamics/.github/.github/workflows/test-type-mypy-python.yml@main
+    with:
+      mypy-commands: src/mypackage --strict
 ```

 **Results:**

-- runs ``mypy`` on the project whenever a PR is created to merge into dev or main
+- runs ``mypy src/mypackage --strict`` on the project whenever a PR is created to merge into dev or main